qrdlgit/misc/worksheet.md

 3

-### TThere are 2.54 cm in an inch.
+### There are 2.54 cm in an inch.
 How many inches are in three lengths added together, where the first length is two times the second length which is three times as long as the third  length which is 5.08 cm

 2 + 6 + 12 = 20